 All ENERGY STAR® certified homes must be built to the ENERGY STAR® for New Homes Standard.
 Only builders who have been licensed by the Government of Canada can promote themselves as ENERGY STAR® builders and can apply to have their homes ENERGY STAR® certified.

 What is ENERGY STAR® for New Homes?

 ENERGY STAR® for New Homes provides homeowners with easy access to energy-efficient new homes, and allows builders to build these homes in a timely, simple and cost effective manner using common building practices.
-An ENERGY STAR® qualified home is on average 20% more energy-efficient than a typical new home.
-In order for your homes to receive the ENERGY STAR® qualified label, they must be built to the ENERGY STAR® for New Homes Standard.
+An ENERGY STAR® certified home is on average 20% more energy-efficient than a typical new home.
+In order for your homes to receive the ENERGY STAR® certified label, they must be built to the ENERGY STAR® for New Homes Standard.